-- Security Essentials: $29.99 per month.
-Includes four door and window sensors, a security touchpad, a security base and keypad, one keychain remote, a motion sensor, and a fire safety sensor.
+For $29.99 a month, the base Security Essentials package includes four door and window sensors, a security touchpad, a security base and keypad, one keychain remote, a motion sensor, and a fire safety sensor.

-- Security Advantage: $39.99 per month.
-Includes six door and window sensors as well as a wireless camera and video monitoring.
+At $39.99 a month, the Security Advantage plan includes six door and window sensors as well as a wireless camera and video monitoring.

-- Security Professional: $49.99 per month.
-Includes eight door and window sensors, two wireless cameras with video monitoring, and an extra gigabyte of video storage.
+And for $49.99 a month, the Security Professional plan includes eight door and window sensors, two wireless cameras with video monitoring, and an extra gigabyte of video storage.

-The biggest drawback to LifeShield® is the lack of home automation options such as remote control of lights, appliances, and home temperature.
+LifeShield’s biggest drawback is the lack of home automation options such as remote control of lights, appliances, and home temperature.
 Many other systems integrate these features, though often at a higher price point.

-Best Home Security System on a Budget: LiveWatch®
+Best Home Security System on a Budget: Brinks Home Security

 If you’re worried about the DIY installation, don’t be.
-A LiveWatch® customer service technician will remain on the phone and talk you through the process.
+A Brinks Home Security customer service technician will remain on the phone and talk you through the process.
 After the installation is complete, they’ll run live tests on the system to ensure it’s working correctly.

-- MOBILE PRO: $34.95 per month.
-Includes 24/7 monitoring, ASAPer rapid alarm resolution, which allows you to alert as many emergency contacts as you want in case of an alarm, Remote arm and disarm, Crash&Smash protection, LiveVoice assist.
+The $19.95-a-month base plan includes 24/7 monitoring and Brinks Home Security’s ASAPer rapid alarm resolution, which allows you to alert as many emergency contacts as you want in case of an alarm.

 Best Big-Name Home Security System: ADT® & ADT Pulse®